Difference Between Moratorium and Holiday Period: Loan, Grace period Explained

 Conclusion

-As we have explored how interest accumulates during the moratorium period, it's clear that understanding these financial tools is crucial.
+As we have explored how interest accumulates during the moratorium period under English law, it's clear that understanding these financial tools is crucial.
 Moratorium and grace periods serve as vital mechanisms for managing financial health, especially under strain.

 They allow businesses to plan their finances better during tough times without facing immediate defaults.
 In some cases, these periods may be automatically extended, providing additional relief without the need for further applications or negotiations.